-The Long Term Recovery(LTR) Loan Guarantee Program was approved by HUD via Action Plan One, Amendment 2 on September 15, 2006.
 Preliminary discussions were conducted with commercial lenders participating in the current bridge loan program.
-No program activity occurred before approval of Action Plan One, Amendment 8, on February 9, 2007; which was for the purpose of transferring \$27 million to the Small Firm Recovery Loan and Grant (SFLG) program.
-Subsequently, the LRA has approved a resolution to transfer the remaining balance of \$68 million to the SFLG program and abolish the LTR Loan program.
-A committee of the Louisiana Legislature approved a resolution to transfer the money to the SFLG program, however the full legislature did not vote on the measure before the adjournment of the regular session on June 28, 2007.
+No program activity occurred before approval of Action Plan One, Amendment 8; designed to transfer \$27,000,000 to the Small Firm Loan and Grant (SFLG) program.
+Subsequently the LRA has approved a resolution to transfer the remaining balance of \$68,000,000 to the SFLG program and abolish the LTR program.
+A committee of the Louisiana Legislature approved a resolution to transfer the money to the SFLG program.
+In September, the legislature voted to approve the amendment.

-This Report Period Cumulative Actual Total / Expected
+This Report Period Cumulative Actual Total / Expected Total Total of buildings (non-residential)

-Total Total

-of buildings (non-residential) 0 0/0

-of Businesses 0 0/0

-TI This Report Period Cumulative Actual Total / Expected Low Mod Total Low v Mod Total Low/Mod% of Permanent Jobs Created 0 C ) ( 0/0 0 0/0 0/0 0 This s Report Period Cumulative e Actual Total / Ex pected Low Mod Total Low Mod Total Low/M od% of Persons 0 0 0 0/0 0/0 0/0 0
+Th nis Report Period I Cumulative A Actual Total / Ex pected Low Mod Total Low Mod Total Low/Mod% of Permanent Jobs Created 0 0 0 0/0 0/0 0/0 0 This Report Period Cumulative Ac tual Total / Expe ected Low Mod Total Low Mod Total Low/M od% of Persons 0 0 0 0/0 0/0 0/0 0